You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 If you’re planting soft fruit bushes like currants, raspberries, blackberries and gooseberries, Pete at Real Men Sow says the best time is during their dormant period between November and February, but preferably November while the soil still holds some warmth.
 He says fruit bushes are a great investment because a couple of harvests will cover your costs and you could still be enjoying the lovely fruit twenty years later.

 A fruit cage offers the best protection for your soft fruit from birds and other creatures who’d like nothing better than to feast on all your gorgeous produce.
-If you’d like to see the type of thing we mean, Instagrammer Julia Parker @parkers_patch showcases hers.
-As one commenter puts it, “that’s a grownup fruit cage if ever I saw one!
+If you’d like to see the type of thing we mean, Instagrammer Clare @thevegplotthickens_ showcases hers.
+This year, she’ll be making the most of her new cage by filling it with a variety of succulent soft fruit, including strawberries.

 Best advice on growing blackberries